tano-systems/swupdate/doc/source/swupdate.rst

 - libubootenv (optional) if support for U-Boot is enabled
 - libebgenv (optional) if support for EFI Boot Guard is enabled
 - libcurl used to communicate with network
+- libubus & libubox (optional) if support for ubus is enabled

 New handlers can add some other libraries to the requirement list - check if you need all handlers in case you get build errors,